project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 To set up the Sunbird portal successfully, follow these steps sequentially:

-1. Check for the prerequisites
+1. Check the prerequisites
-2. Setup
+2. Follow setup instructions
-3. Configure Backend Service Stack
+3. Configure the backend service stack
-4. Edit the Application Config
+4. Edit the application config file
-5. Run the Application
+5. Run the application

 ### Pre-requisites
-Check the following pre-requisites before installing and running the Sunbird-player application:
+Check for the following before installing and running the Sunbird-player application:

 1. **Software dependencies**
 	* [Node](https://nodejs.org/en/download/){:target="_blank"} - install the latest release of 6.x.x LTS series